Collection Development Policy

 In all collection development decisions, the principles of intellectual freedom are upheld.
 All subjects that are appropriate to the collection are treated without prejudice or censorship, and varied points of view are included to the greatest extent possible.
 Collections are developed within the limits of collection purpose, budget, and space constraints.

-Donations are considered in three categories: donation of funds, donation of rare books and archival materials, and donation of all other materials.
+Donations are considered in two categories: donation of funds, and donation of rare books and archival materials.

 Gifts, once accepted, become the property of the university and subject to library policies as they change over time.
 Potential donors must know that this includes the possibility of disposal by gift or exchange with other libraries, by sale, or by any other appropriate means, including recycling as a last resort.